The Intuition Behind ECDSA

 Polynomial Commitments Via Pedersen Commitments

-Polynomial Commitments Via Pedersen Commitments A polynomial commitment is a mechanism by which a prover can convince a verifier a polynomial $p$ has an evaluation $y = p(x)$ at point $x$ without revealing anything about $p$.
-The sequence is as follows: The prover sends to the verifier a commitment $C$ to the polynomial, “locking in” […]
+Polynomial Commitments Via Pedersen Commitments A polynomial commitment is a mechanism by which a prover can convince a verifier a polynomial $p(x)$ has an evaluation $y = p(x)$ at point $x$ without revealing anything about $p(x)$.
+The sequence is as follows: The prover sends to the verifier a commitment $C$, “locking in” their polynomial.
+The […]

 Homomorphisms

-Homomorphisms A homomorphism between two groups means a structure preserving map between the two groups exists.
+Homomorphisms by Example A homomorphism between two groups exists if a structure preserving map between the two groups exists.
 Suppose we have two algebraic data structures $(A,\square)$ and $(B, \blacksquare)$, where the binary operator of $A$ is $\square$ and the binary operator of $B$ is $\blacksquare$.
-A homomorphism exists from $A$ to $B$ if and only if there […]
+A homomorphism from $A$ to $B$ exists if and […]

 Elementary Group Theory for Programmers